NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	nameserver 127.0.0.1
 	options edns0

 We then need to stop and disable the currently running pre-installed resolver.
-Note that you lose connectivity to the web until the next step.
+Note that you cannot go to new websites until the next step after this, as you have no DNS resolver assigned for the system.

 .. code-block:: bash